2022 Impact Grants

 PIs: Steven L. Mayo and Douglas C. Rees

-Research Team: Mikhail Hameedi, Andres Orta, Lucas Schaus, and Rebecca Warmack
+Research Team: Olive Cheng, Mikhail Hameedi, Andres Orta, Lucas Schaus, and Rebecca Warmack

 Division of Chemistry and Chemical Engineering and Division of Biology and Biological Engineering